-Family Activities

 -Galileo Galilei was born on February 15, 1564.
 He was an Italian physicist and astronomer whose ideas opened a road to the scientific revolution.
 Because his scientific writings were so different from current theory, he was brought to trial and sentenced to permanent house arrest.
 He became a symbol of the struggle for the freedom to expand known knowledge.
 What lengths are we willing to go to for the causes that we champion?

--It's cool to be trusted.
-Acknowledge those times when your child fulfilled his obligations (homework, chores) particularly if he was not reminded.
-Children develop moral confidence when their positive actions are appreciated and praised.
-No success is too small to be noticed.

--Make a book about being trustworthy.
-Each person could make a page illustrating an answer to "Being trustworthy means. . ."

--Make a list of the benefits of being trustworthy.

-Solving Youth's Problems Through Character Education featuring Dr. Lynn Scoresby

-Dr. Lynn Scoresby will be the guest speaker at the Parent Outreach Seminar held at Oak Canyon Junior High School on February 16th at 6:30pm.
-Dr. Scoresby will speak about using character traits to solve discipline problems in group settings such as the family or classroom.
-He will present practical skills for applying character education towards the resolution of every day behavioral problems.
-This free seminar will be helpful to all who work with youth in the home, school or community.
+Laura Clement

 Kid's Corner

+Reprint of Article from February 2006

 When I was 8, my mother asked me to do some chores before we left on vacation.
 I hurried through getting ready and got into the car.
 My mother asked me while we were driving if I had remembered to feed the chickens.
 I had forgot!
 I did not want to cause trouble and so I did not tell the truth.
 I told her the chore was done.
 We continued on our vacation and I forgot about it.
 When we got home, we discovered that the chickens had not been well cared for.
 I had not followed through or was trustworthy in my assignment.
 I also had not been honest and had to tell my parents the truth after hurting the animals.
 I learned from that experience to be trustworthy and to do what I said I would do and to always tell the truth, regardless of the consequences.
 You just feel better about yourself when you are honest.

-By Courtney Northridge Elementary
+By Courtney of Northridge Elementary School

-We, at Character Connection would like to focus on helping parents access character materials by using the web site located at www.lindoncharacterconnection.com.
-If you are interested in receiving a monthly reminder of the character traits and access to resource materials, please e-mail your address to arlainea@isquaredinc.com
+We, at Character Connection, would like to focus on helping parents access character materials by using the web site located at www.lindoncharacterconnection.com.

+Lindon

+Character

+Connection

-Character Connection is a not-forprofit organization encouraging the enhancement of character development in our community.
+Character Connection is a not-for-profit organization encouraging the enhancement of character development in our community.
 We are accepting financial support.
-If you can help please send contributions to: Lindon Character Connection c/o Alpine Foundation 575 N 100 E American Fork, UT 84003 (You may also give your donation to

-(You may also give your donation to any executive board member.)
+If you can help please send contributions to: Lindon Character Connection c/o Alpine Foundation 575 N 100 E American Fork, UT 84003 (You may also give your donation to any executive board member.)

-Character Connection Board:

-President Kathy Allred

-Treasurer Lisa Tanner

-Life Skills Lisa Tanner

-Teacher Curriculum Arlaine Austin

-Publicity Jeff Acerson

-Curriculum Resource Laura Clement

-Website Julia Schwerdt

-Newsletter John and Charlotte Elsey